pyrmont/testament/api.md

 Assert that an `assertion` is true (with an optional `note`)

 The `is` macro provides a succinct mechanism for creating assertions.
-Testament includes support for six types of assertions:
+Testament includes support for seven types of assertions:

 1. a generic assertion that asserts the Boolean truth of an expression;
 2. an equality assertion that asserts that an expected result and an actual